Vermont Animal Bite Lawyers

-Contact a Vermont and New Hampshire Personal Injury Lawyer Today
+Contact a Vermont, New Hampshire, and Florida Personal Injury Lawyer Today

-At our firm, we have more than 60 years of combined experience serving clients in Vermont and New Hampshire.
+At our firm, we have more than 80 years of combined experience serving clients in Vermont, New Hampshire, and Florida.
 We are known for not only successfully pursuing injury claims, but trying to ensure the responsible party is brought to justice.
 Our firm does not charge any fees unless we win and we offer free consultations.

 Contact us now at (802) 243-0078 to make an appointment.

 A Legacy of Successful Cases and Happy Clients Since 1980

 Free Initial Consultations and a Contingency Fee Basis

 Exclusive Knowledge and Focus on Personal Injury Law

 Over 75 Years of Combined Legal Experience